MIC-Laboratory/IEEE-NER-2023-EffiE/README.md

 If you would like to perform other gestures, you may also finetune with other gestures from NinaPro DB5, simply by controlling the variable "targets" in `config.py`.
 Then, edit the "GESTURES" in `realtime.py` for realtime gesture recognition upon other gestures.

 ##### Special NOTE:
-It might not be a good idea to finetune with all 53 gestures from NinaPro DB5 as we have detected Nan loss doing so.
+It might not be a good idea to pre-train with all 53 gestures from NinaPro DB5 as we have detected Nan loss doing so.

 1. Folder -> "checkpoints" contains: